 *Groups of 50 or more: Please call 1-800-451-7238 for custom group discounts.

 Ready for a full day of adventure on the Ocoee River?
 This is classic Tennessee white water rafting at it’s finest, including 10 miles of raging rapids to wet your appetite.
 We’ll start you off in the remote gorge near Ocoee Dam No.3, then it’s on downstream to some intense class III & IV big water.
 About half way down, the Ocoee River narrows into the Olympic white water competition course.
 Your adrenaline will be pumping!
-Shortly after we tackle the Olympic section, we’ll take a seat by Humongous & Godzilla and watch other rafts battle the rapids as you enjoy a catered riverside lunch (included in the trip fee).
-You’ll feast on a wonderful variety of sandwich meats, a selection of breads, wraps and cheeses with all the trimmings, along with peel-and-eat shrimp, plus an assortment of chips, fruit, cookies and drinks.
+Your Full River Trip includes a riverside picnic lunch served at the end of the Upper section.
+Picnic lunch includes sandwiches, chips, cookies, fruit, sweet tea and lemonade.
 Just when you thought you’ve experienced it all, we’ll shoot down the middle Ocoee and take on over 20 more class III & IV rapids including Double Suck, Flipper, Diamond Splitter and Hell’s Hole.
 This combo trip takes about 5 hours to complete.
 This trip is only available on weekends from mid May thru September, so don’t wait to book it!
 This is one white water adventure that’s tough to beat.
 (Remember: Children must be at least 12 years old to raft the Ocoee)

 8 or more

-CAP DAYS: July 15, 22, 29 & August 5, 12, 26 – These days are traditionally the busiest days on the river (usually weekends during the summer months).
+CAP DAYS: NO Cap Days in 2021 – These days are traditionally the busiest days on the river (usually weekends during the summer months).
 In order to prevent overcrowding, the State of TN restricts or “caps” the total number of guests that each outfitter can take down the river.
 Because of this restriction, space is limited.
 CAP days are booked on a first come, first serve basis and payments are MANDATORY.

 - Reservations are highly recommended, especially for weekends and large groups.
 This will help insure availability for your preferred trip date and time.
 Walk-ins are also welcome when space is available.